abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/gcp-installtion.md

 ---

 ## Install Jenkins on GCP SUSE Arm64
 This section covers the installation of **Jenkins (Latest Stable LTS)** on a **GCP SUSE Linux Enterprise Server (SLES) Arm64 VM**.
-The goal is to prepare a clean, ARM-native Jenkins environment that will be used later for CI/CD use cases.
+The goal is to prepare a clean, Arm-native Jenkins environment that will be used later for CI/CD use cases.

 ### System Preparation
 Update the system and install required utilities.